tamothee/IOTS/Readme.md

 <h5>Mitigation</h5>
 <p>
-Physically securing the Door Access System with proper procedures, such as
+In order to mitigate this attack, physically securing the Door Access System with proper procedures would be recommended.
+In order to achieve this, we created a tamper proof enclosure for the ESP-32 microcontroller so that it would be very difficult for them to inject their own code and tamper with the microcontroller.
 </p>